But first, what is an SEO copywriter?

 A search engine doesn’t respond to any of these emotive points.

-Writing well for search engines like Google will be rewarded with a higher search results ranking.
+Writing well for search engines like Google will be rewarded with a higher search results ranking and better conversion rates.

 A top listing on Google will bring in more readers.
 Writing well for readers will keep their attention for longer, which will also help improve SEO ranking.

 These are the two ingredients of the secret sauce of excellent content writing.
-Happy readers and happy algorithms.
+Pleased readers and happy algorithms.

 Writing for readers is the highest priority